HIV Communication Specialist

 • High tolerance for ambiguity and high level of flexibility – some details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations

-• Degree in Communications or relevant social behavioral science
+• Bachelor's degree in Communications or relevant social behavioral science

 • Experience in graphic design and website management